ttamg/birdseye/README.rst

     ...

-    @eye(trace_call=os.environ['BIRDSEYE_ENABLED'])
+    @eye(enabled=os.environ['BIRDSEYE_ENABLED'])
     def my_function_to_track():
         ...
         return something

-When you run code, and a function with the decorator is called, AND the trace_call is True, then it will write all calls to the Birdseye Database.
+When you run code, and a function with the decorator is called, AND the ``enabled`` is True, then it will write all calls to the Birdseye Database.

 Note that this can get very slow with big complex calcluations.